ABCDs Of Water Safety

-Floating toys, balls, and sinking toys left in the pool are enticing.
+Floating toys, balls, and sinking toys left in the pool can enticing to children.

-Enroll your children in proven swimming lessons until they have mastered the 4 competitive strokes, treading water, sidestroke, and floating.
-Ask your friends for referrals.
+Enroll your children in swimming lessons until they have mastered the four competitive strokes, treading water, sidestroke, and floating. .

-Poles, ring buoy, rescue tube, first air kit, and cell phone.
+Reaching pole, ring buoy, rescue tubes, first aid kit, and cell phone.
+Stay away from Drains.

-Keep a cell phone by the pool whenever you are there.
+Keep a cell phone by the pool for emergencies.

-Post 911 emergency number, home phone number, and address by a phone.
+Post 911 emergency number, home phone number, and address on phones near the pool.

 Purchase a lightening detector or get out of the water when threatening weather looms.